bsmg/beat-saber-community-wiki/modding/extras.md

 Coming soon™, I'm gonna try to not have this be Mod Tutorial long, but should let you get a basic idea of how to use Harmony.
 # Reflection Util
 ReflectionUtil is a simple file that allows grabbing and setting private variables inside of files.
-This is used in conjuction with [dnSpy](/modding/extras#dnspy) to search for and set private variables in code.
+This is used in conjuction with [dnSpy](/modding/extras#dnspy) to search for and retrieve variables in code.
+Looking to modify private variables?
+Consider using [Harmony](/modding/extras#harmony) instead.
 Reflection Util is available in many mods, so [here is one from Beat Saber Utils](https://github.com/Kylemc1413/Beat-Saber-Utils/blob/master/Beat%20Saber%20Utils/Utilities/ReflectionUtil.cs)

 ## From Beat Saber Utils